lunarpatriots/Waypoints/README.md

 ## Contributions
 Want to contribute to this project?
-Please contact
+Please email me at [lunarpatriots@gmail.com](mailto:lunarpatriots@gmail.com).